Naf3tS/cytask/blueprint.md

 *   Push the code to a GitHub repository.
 *   Change the application to use a light-theme.
 *   Add a dynamic start page with a fire-breathing dragon background (using `dragon.webp`).
+*   Improve the start page design to make the login button more visible.